 So that’s something else to think about if you want to get more into the financial side and looking at what your rate should be.
 That’s a nice simple tool you can use to kind of get you started looking at what should be in your rate and what your rate should be.

-So keep that in mind as well that there is that free tool available to you that can help you get started on that end.
+So keep that in mind as well that there is that free infrastructure asset management tool available for you that can help you get started on that end.

 PHOTO CREDIT: US Pacific Fleet via Flickr Creative Commons License